-This is because these kinds of fat are very susceptible to processing, so its likely that there is little to no fish oil even if the food claims to have it.
+This fat is very susceptible to processing, so it is likely that there is little to no fish oil, even if the food claims to have it.

-The best way to add omega-3s into the dog's diet is give dog fish oil supplements.
+The best way to add omega-3s into the dog's diet is to give dog fish oil supplements.

-Another thing to consider are probiotics for dogs.
+Another thing to consider is probiotics for dogs.

-There is no evidence (15) as to how effective probiotics are for dogs with allergies (yet good for their general health), but there's a lot of studies on positive effects for people with allergies (16, 17).
+There is no evidence (15) as to how effective probiotics are for dogs with allergies (yet good for their general health), but there are a lot of studies on positive effects for people with allergies (16, 17).

 As established above, dogs and humans have a lot in common when it comes to dealing with allergies.

 Have you tried any of these hypoallergenic dog foods?
-How did your pup react to any of these limited ingredient dog food brands?
-Share your experience below, so more dog owners are aware of any issues.
+How did your pup react to any of these limited-ingredient dog food brands?

 Share your experience in the comments section so more dog owners are aware of any issues!